skupperproject/skupper/cmd/bootstrap/README.md

 Here is a very basic demonstration on how you can run the `Hello World` example locally using just non-kubernetes sites.

-The example is assuming you are running both `west` and `east` sites on your machine.
-So if you want to run it on different machines, make sure to adjust IP addresses properly.
+The example assumes you are running both `west` and `east` sites on your machine.
+So if you want to run them on different machines, make sure to adjust IP addresses properly.

 ### Hello world

-This example basically runs a **frontend** application on the `west` site, which depends on a **backend** that is meant to run on the `east` site.
+This example basically runs a **frontend** application which depends on a **backend** service that is not initially accessible.
+The access will be provided by the Skupper Site running on the `east` namespace.

-To simulate it, the frontend application will be executed using podman, it will be exporting port 7070 in the loopback interface of the host machine, and we will tell it to expect that the backend service will be available at `http://host.containers.internal:8080`, which from inside the container, means the host machine at port 8080.
+To simulate it, the frontend application will be executed using podman.
+It exposes port 7070 in the loopback interface of the host machine, and must tell it to expect that the backend service will be available at `http://host.containers.internal:8080`, which from inside the container, means the host machine at port 8080.

-The backend will also run on the host machine with podman, and it will be exporting port 9090 to the loopback interface of the host machine.
+The backend also runs on the host machine with podman, and it exposes port 9090 to the loopback interface of the host machine.
 So after both `frontend` and `backend` containers are running, they won't be able to communicate.

 We will use two Skupper sites to resolve that.
 On the `west` site, Skupper will expose a `Listener` (CR), bound to port `8080` of the host machine.